Sure. But can’t you cut it down to “open lid”? :p

 The keyboard is different.
 There are keyboard shortcuts and settings that you can change for a better experience.
 I had to Google a couple of things (and yes, search results had articles I wrote!) like taking screenshot and replacement for the Delete key.

-That’s when I had the idea of writing a very small ebook to help new Chromebook users get started.
+That’s when I had the idea of writing a very small guide to help new Chromebook users get started.

 - Getting To Know The Keyboard